biamartinsro/biamartinsro/README.md

 ### Hi there 👋
 ## I'm Beatriz Martins
-- I live in :brazil:, northeast :sunglasses::sunrise:
+- I live in :brazil:, northeast :sunglasses::sunny:
-- I have been working as developer and IT support :computer:
+- I have been working as developer and IT support :computer: :dart:
 - I have been learnig more about Angular :purple_heart:

 ## Connect with me: